vitalets/playwright-bdd/docs/writing-steps/playwright-style.md

 # Playwright-style steps
 Playwright-style allows you to write step definitions like regular Playwright tests.

-* Step definitions accept custom fixtures as the first argument, and the rest are step parameters.
+* Step functions accept custom fixtures as the first argument, and the rest are step parameters.
-* Step definitions don't use World (`this`).
+* Step functions don't use `this` (World).
-* Step definitions can (and should) be defined as arrow functions.
+* Step functions can (and should) be defined as arrow functions.

 To produce `Given / When / Then` for Playwright-style with default fixtures, call `createBdd()` without any arguments: